Best kitchen brands

-Take the hassle out of your new kitchen experience with our top tips on everything from initial planning to finding a good kitchen fitter, and ensure that the process goes smoothly.
+Take the hassle out of having your new kitchen fitted and ensure the process goes smoothly with these tips on finding and using a good kitchen fitter.

-- If the company you bought from is installing as well, find out who’ll be fitting it, as many companies sub-contract to third parties.
-Find out who to contact if any problems or delays arise.
+- If the company you bought from is installing your kitchen, find out who exactly will be fitting it, as many companies sub-contract to third parties.
+You'll need to know who to contact if any problems or delays arise.

-- Check which services your kitchen fitter will provide, for example plumbing, gas, and electrical work, and whether there will be additional costs for this.
+- Check which technical services your kitchen fitter can provide (for example plumbing, gas and electrical work) and whether they charge extra for this.

-- Ask your kitchen fitter if they can provide you with a work schedule so you know what is happening on a day-to-day basis, and which trades or deliveries to expect and when.
+- Ask your kitchen fitter to provide you with a work schedule, so you know what is happening on a day-to-day basis, and which traders or deliveries to expect and when.

 - Find out where the installer plans to cut their materials – will they need to use space in your home, garden or garage?

 - Find out if you will lose the use of your kitchen sink during the installation – how long will this be for, and will you have access to a temporary sink?